Working Principle of AC Motor

 Conclusion

-In this article, we have learned that what is AC motor, its working principle, different types of AC motor, and their applications.
+In this article, we have learned that what is AC motor, working principle of ac motor, different types of AC motor, and their applications.

 Please do check out other blog posts about Popular Electronics